42Hugo/PT_Rover/README.md

 Tested with ROS 2 Humble on Ubuntu 22.04 (Jammy Jellyfish).

-If you want to explore further, everything that was originally on the rover at the end of the PT is stored in the **Archive** folder.
+If you want to explore further, everything that was originally on the rover at the end of the PT is stored in the **Archive** branch.
 You can also check out <https://github.com/G0sthlem11/rover>, which contains some of the work related to autonomous navigation (though parts of it may be incomplete).